Learn how to use these backlink checker platforms to estimate how many links a website gets and which domains are improving their SEO.

 Top anchors

-A very useful tool, especially if you plan on copying your competitors backlink profile.
+This tool is useful for copying your competitors’ backlink profile.
 Here you can see a breakdown of anchors used and how many backlinks each keyword has.
-At the time of taking this screenshot I could not get the chart for SEMrush anchors to load, it normally shows the percentages.

 View referring domains